Welcome to today's edition of the Rush 24-7 podcast.

 I will bet you there is.

-Um anyway, th there's uh I want to expand on this.
+Anyway, I want to expand on this.

-Uh we'll be back and we will continue on this conservatism 101 right after this.
+We'll be back and we will continue on this conservatism 101 right after this.

-Hi, welcome back, Rush Limbaugh, serving humanity here on the EIB network.
+Hi, welcome back, Rush Limbaugh, serving humanity here on the EIB Network.

 You have to understand that this is the new liberal fad.

-This is the new anti-US or SUV fad.
+This is the new anti-U.S. SUV fad.

-Uh San Francisco wants to ban bottled water for all of the right environmental reasons.
+San Francisco wants to ban bottled water for all of the right environmental reasons.

 New York Times had a story recently on how rotten bottled water is and how unfair the profits being made by these companies.